 For this special issue, we welcome original full-length article submissions couched in any current framework and/or engaged with the interfaces of various components of the grammar, as well as analyses featuring comparative work with non-South Asian languages.
 Submitted articles will undergo rigorous peer review.

 Abstracts no longer than 2 pages, including examples and references, should be submitted for consideration by June 1, 2015 as PDF attachment to firstname.lastname@example.org.
 Authors of abstracts chosen for inclusion will be notified by July 15, 2015.
 Complete papers ready for review are due to the editors on November 1, 2015.
 Decisions and peer reviews will be sent to authors no later than January 31, 2016, with expected publication in Summer, 2016.

-Linguistic Analysis is also preparing special issues on V2 languages; on cutting edge developments in Minimalist Theory; on “The Theoretical Significance of Inflectional Paradigms”; and on the Phonology of Semitic Languages.
+Linguistic Analysis is also preparing special issues on cutting edge developments in Morphology; on Chinese syntax; and on the Phonology of Semitic Languages.